Introduction to Visa

 Prepare all necessary documents as per your visa category.

-- Online: Apply via the ICA UAE website or through airlines like Emirates.
+- Online: Apply via through airlines like Emirates.

 - Offline: Visit a UAE embassy or authorized visa center.